 “Living Together, Researching Together”

-This one-year action research project aims to develop a better understanding of the challenges and opportunities of establishing residents’ housing co-operatives through partnerships with housing corporations in Amsterdam.
+This one-year action research project (January 2018 – January 2019) aimed at developing a better understanding of the challenges and opportunities of establishing residents’ housing co-operatives through partnerships with housing corporations in Amsterdam.

-The research will follow the process of two ongoing cases of such partnerships and bring in European examples that could shed light on the challenges and possible solutions for establishing and managing resident-led co-operative housing.
-The main aim is to help Dutch professionals and self-organised tenants’ groups to co-determine suitable governance arrangements for this purpose.
-The research is led by Prof.dr.ir.
-Vincent Gruis and Dr Darinka Czischke and includes the participation of post-doctoral researcher Carla Huisman and research assistant Stephanie Zeulevoet.
+The research followed the process of two ongoing cases of such partnerships and brought in European examples that could shed light on the challenges and possible solutions for establishing and managing resident-led co-operative housing.
+The main aim was to help Dutch professionals and self-organised tenants’ groups to co-determine suitable governance arrangements for this purpose.
+The research was led by Prof.dr.ir.
+Vincent Gruis and Dr Darinka Czischke and included the participation of post-doctoral researcher Carla Huisman and research assistant Stephanie Zeulevoet.

-The project is funded since January 2018 by the NWO Smart Urban Regions of the Future (SURF) Pop Up grant.
+The project was funded by the NWO Smart Urban Regions of the Future (SURF) Pop Up grant.
 Please scroll down to check the developments of the project throughout 2018.

 December 2018: Released video about the Samen Wonen, Samen Onderzoeken project